 At every refresh cycle, we'll generate an Add Keyword from Search Term improvement for the five most costly search terms in your search terms report.

 Depending on the search term, you may want to add it as a negative keyword instead.
 When you click Classify Keyword, we'll prompt you to decide whether to Add New Keyword or Add Negative Keyword.

 We'll offer this improvement when a search term is triggering your ads but hasn't been added as a keyword.

-To help you decide, we'll tell you the amount spent on this search term, number of clicks and number of conversions it generated.
+To help you decide, we'll tell you the amount spent on this search term, the number of clicks & conversions it generated, and its CPA.

 We'll also display a typical Google search results page the search query would generate.

-- If the CPA is exceptionally bad (3x target CPA), Opteo will offer an Add Negative Keyword improvement task instead.
+If the CPA is exceptionally bad (more than 3x target CPA), Opteo will offer an Add Negative Keyword improvement task instead.

 We'll only look at queries generated in the last 90 days (to keep things fresh), but for those queries, we'll gather all-time metrics.
 This helps beef up stats for search queries, which tend to have very low metrics.

 We'll check your campaign-level negatives, your ad group-level negatives, your shared negative lists, and your existing keywords to make sure that a query isn't already covered.
 If we find an existing keyword, but it isn't [exact], we'll still prompt you for action — if it's a significant query, it deserves its own [exact] keyword.

 For Google Grants accounts, we'll limit the new keyword to a $2.00 bid, even if the source keyword bid is higher.